cbeck88/signal-gateway/README.md

 * **Syslog (RFC 5424)** - Accept syslog messages over TCP/UDP

-`signal-gateway` also allows you to define filtering and rate limiting schemes to decide if and when an error log should be escalated to an alert and forwarded, while avoiding alert fatigure.
+`signal-gateway` also allows you to define filtering and rate limiting schemes to decide if and when an error log should be escalated to an alert and forwarded, while avoiding alert fatigue.
 It also retains a buffer of recent logs to send as context.

 Beyond simple forwarding, it enables admins to query the system interactively.